cyphunk/wannaplay/README.txt

+# Statement Oct 15 2014

+Prepared for the discussion in Berlin at HAU1 on the Wannaplay project, Grindr and it's impact on the Gay community.

 I was asked to speak tonight, as a hacker and activist, concerning the assumptions we place over online environments.
 But I feel i need to start with something personal first.